 Today’s customers expect that their opinions, concerns, messages and complaints are not only perceived by the entrepreneur, but are followed up, taken seriously and reacted to.
 If a customer expresses himself or herself about a company, he or she expects feedback.
 Social media is a major challenge for many companies.
 Suddenly there are dozens of channels to watch and around every corner lurks a bad recession which, if left unanswered, leads to damage to reputation or even discourages potential customers.

 … that rises to the customers’ heads.
 Because they know that they are actually always in the right.
 Even more, they know the channels in which their voice is heard.
+Even social outrages against companies put them into greater danger of loosing their customer base.
+The changing online behavior can lead to increasingly more extreme opinions, which threatens the reputation of a company.

 As you can see there is a lot of innovation in customer expectations.
 Technologies and new channels play an important role and also change the tasks of entrepreneurs.
 If you keep up to date, you’re at the top.